artbezerra/artbezerra/README.md

 ## Hello there!
 I'm Arthur Bezerra.
 It's a pleasure to meet you.

-- Actually, I work at Stellantis South America
+- Working at Stellantis South America
-- I'm currently pursuing a bachelor degree in Information Systems at PUC Minas
+- Information Systems undergraduate student at PUC Minas
 - Interested in data science, aiming to be an IT Analyst

 <div style="display: inline_block"><br>